jmagi98/QtTCPServer/README.md

 ### Project Structure

-- The server and client both have base clases that are then extended for the purposes of a basic example
+- The server and client both have base classes that are then extended for the purposes of a basic example